 Many do not realize that skimping on sleep can actually make it harder to lose weight, says Meir H. Kryger, MD, Chairman of NSF's Board of Directors.
 Research suggests that even a modest amount of sleep deprivation can increase appetite by altering the behavior of the hormones leptin and ghrelin, which are responsible for regulating appetite and metabolism.
 As a result of sleep loss, people may experience stronger cravings for carbohydrates and calorie-rich comfort foods such as cookies and chips, which can lead to weight gain.

-In addition to mounting scientific evidence, the results of NSF's 2008 Sleep in America poll, released in early March 2008, suggests that sleep loss and obesity are linked.
+In addition to mounting scientific evidence, the results of the NSF's 2008 Sleep in America poll, released in March 2008, suggests that sleep loss and obesity are linked.
 According to the poll, people who are overweight/obese are more likely than people of normal weight to spend less time in bed on workdays (6.82 hours vs. 7.12 hours) and to sleep less than 6 hours per night (17% vs.12%).

 NSF's 2008 poll also reveals that having a weight problem can have a negative impact on one's health and safety.
 According to the results, those who are overweight/obese are more likely to: